(865) 999-5988 Text Us Request a Call or Text

 If you're facing Mohs surgery on the face, ears, or nose — or you've tried injections, cryotherapy, topicals, or excision and the problem keeps coming back — superficial radiation therapy may be the option you haven't been offered.

 Superficial radiation therapy uses low-energy X-rays that deposit dose at the skin surface and only a few millimeters deep, sparing healthy tissue underneath.
-Treatment courses are tailored to the diagnosis.
-For non-melanoma skin cancers, prescribed doses are in the curative range — typically 50 to 60 Gy delivered over 15 to 30 short weekday sessions.
-For benign conditions like keloids, warts, and psoriasis, prescribed doses are far lower and treatment courses are correspondingly shorter, often 3 to 12 sessions.
+Treatment courses are tailored to the diagnosis, and the course and dose are individualized at your consultation.
+For benign conditions like keloids, warts, and psoriasis, treatment courses are generally shorter than for non-melanoma skin cancers.
 In every case, treatment is painless, requires no anesthesia, leaves no incision or stitches, and has no recovery time.

-This is the only thing we do.
-Heelex was founded as the first U.S. clinic dedicated exclusively to superficial and low-dose radiation therapy for skin cancers and benign skin conditions.
+This is our focus.
+Heelex is a dedicated clinic for superficial and low-dose radiation therapy for skin cancers and benign skin conditions.
 Decades of published research support these uses.
-We accept Medicare, BCBS, Aetna, Cigna, Humana, UnitedHealthcare, Tricare, and ChampVA — coverage is confirmed before your first visit.
+We accept Medicare and many major plans, and we verify your benefits before your first visit.
 No physician referral is required.

 Mohs Surgery Alternative

 If a dermatologist or surgeon has recommended Mohs surgery for a basal cell carcinoma or squamous cell carcinoma, image-guided superficial radiation therapy is an alternative worth understanding before you book the procedure.
-For appropriately selected non-melanoma skin cancer, modern superficial radiation delivers cure rates over 90% — with published series reporting up to 98% local control (Cognetta 2014) — without an incision, anesthesia, or stitches.
+For appropriately selected non-melanoma skin cancer, it is a well-established non-surgical option — without an incision, anesthesia, or stitches.
 Many patients arrive at Heelex asking "before Mohs, what are my options?" or "is Mohs the only option?" — and for a meaningful share of BCC and SCC presentations, the honest answer is no.

 The patients who most often benefit from a Mohs alternative are those with lesions on the face, ears, nose, eyelids, lips, or scalp; patients on anticoagulants; older patients in whom surgical wounds heal slowly; and anyone who has the choice and would prefer to avoid a procedural scar.